es-tooling/eslint-plugin-depend/README.md

-# eslint-plugin-optimize
+# eslint-plugin-depend

-This is an ESLint plugin to suggest various optimizations in your sources.
+This is an ESLint plugin to help suggest alternatives to various dependencies.

 Primarily, it will help detect dependency tree bloat and redundant polyfills.